BMW Transmission Problems Explained

 A BMW may display a Transmission Fault warning message on the iDrive screen due to a broken BMW Mechatronic adapter (Part #: 0501 215 783 01), known as the trans seal grommet, for the mechatronic valve body.

 This problem is common in these BMW transmissions: 6HP26, 6HP28, and 6HP32.
 Aluminum Part Number SFC-MA-001 is available.
-Another indicator that this part is broken is that you will typically get the Transmission Fault popup to move the shifter from the drive to the reverse.
+Another indicator that this part is broken is that you typically get the Transmission Fault popup to move the shifter from the drive to the reverse.

 Most affected BMWs by this problem: